Dee smiling in front of a bookcase

 This is now an area that has significant focus.

-Previously, diagnostic criteria has been based on boys and how they present.
+Previously, diagnostic criteria were based on how boys present.
 However, our autistic girls don’t present autism in the same way.
 For example, autistic girls are often experts at masking.
-What this means is that from a very young age they are observing and copying their peers and their family in order to fit in.
+What this means is that from a very young age, they are observing and copying their peers and their family to fit in.

 For either autistic girls or boys to thrive, it is important they have timely access to diagnosis and supports to help them understand their own identity and needs.
 This strength-based approach can help them learn to advocate and understand themselves.

-If you would like more information on autism in girls and women, these two resources are great places to start:
+If you would like more information on autism in girls and women, these two resources are great places to start – Autism Awareness and Yellow Ladybugs.

 My child has an autism diagnosis.
 What’s next?